orey/papers/docs/graph/first-article.md

 ## Closed-source prototype

 In 2016, it was prototyped in a company called GraphApps in a closed source approach.
-I am no longer art of this company.
+I am no longer part of this company.

 ## Global article on graph-oriented programming